 There is also one intangible benefit to FPUSA membership.
 Personally, I like feeling that I belong to the club.
 I like carrying my FPUSA membership card in my boule bag, and I like being able to say that I am a card-carrying petanque player.
 And as long as I have that card, I can harbor a secret fantasy of traveling to France and playing in La Marseillaise.
 Priceless.

-Those are all blogs devoted to the subject of petanque.
-But now I want to talk about wordpress.com as a place to host a web site for a petanque club.
+In this post I want to talk about wordpress.com as a place to host a web site for a petanque club.

 - If all you want to do is to put up a single cover page with information about when and where you play, you can do it.